|Clyde Barrow and Bonnie Parker were both natives of Dallas. Though Clyde, the son of sharecroppers,

 may have been the bridge

 going to cross back then

 washed out).
 Left are the

 remains of the old

 Pritchard farm house.

 of the Barrow Gang, before he once again tried to escape.
 In recent

 years, the jail was home to an excellent restaurant (now closed).
-The bars that

-towed inside their stolen car to the coroner's office in Arcadia.
+were towed inside their stolen car to the coroner's office in Arcadia.

 posse, certified the gun as authentic.